hschne/win-gists/README.md

 #Planned

-Add exception if file used by another program.
+Copy link to clipboard after upload.

+Open File in browser after upload.

 Add exception when no connection is present.

-Enable sending files anonymous.
+Enable sending files anonymously.

-Open File in browser after upload

 Add Bubble popups for when the upload has finished.